 Hiking through rattlesnake territory is pretty much unavoidable due to the large area of habit they populate.
 Choosing to hike only during hibernation season is one option, but not a very realistic one.
-In light of that, here are several tips for hikers to consider to avoid being bit by a rattlesnake.
+Rather, hikers should make themselves aware of potential hazards to make it less likely to get bit by one.
+To help, here are several tips for hikers to consider to avoid being bit by a rattlesnake.

 Nine Hiking Tips To Prevent Rattlesnake Bites

 This is part three on a series for what hikers need to know about rattlesnake bites.
 The first post talked about what happens to your body when bit by a rattlesnake and what kind of complications can happen.
 Part two talks about what type of first aid hikers can do in the field after being bit by a rattlesnake and what to expect once in the emergency room.
-For the last and final part, I’ll be giving some tips on what hikers can do to prevent being bit by a rattlesnake.
+This final post on the series includes tips on what hikers can do to prevent being bit by a rattlesnake.

 Avoiding Rattlesnake Bites

-Most rattlesnake bites occurring the warmer spring months and can even extend into the warmer fall months.
-Eggs hatch during the spring months and smaller snakes are more common.
+Most rattlesnake bites occurring the warmer spring months but can even extend into the warmer fall months.
+Eggs hatch during the spring months giving a boost to the population.
+The warmer weather also draws out snakes from winter hibernation sites.
 Droughts can also cause animals to go closer to water sources where their natural food is.
-Rattlesnake bites are one of the most common types of snakes for hikers to encounter as well as be bit by.
-Here are some tips to avoid being bit by a rattlesnake.
-Please check out these articles on the rest of the series: what happens to your body when bit by a rattlesnake and first aid hikers can do after being bit by a rattlesnake (insert links).
+Rattlesnake are one of the most common types of snakes for hikers to encounter as well as be bit by.

 Tips For Hikers To Prevent Rattlesnake Bites